dharmafly/pablo-docs/_posts/2005-01-01-keep-drawing.md

 ---
+category: overview
 heading: Keep drawing
-category: overview
 ---

-To draw something a bit more ambitious...
+Let's try something a bit more ambitious, using attribute functions and some more user interaction...

     /* Inside an HTML element, append an <svg> root */ var paper = Pablo(demoElement).svg({height:220}),